Pez: Pez conventions and gatherings

 The Pez collecting hobby has grown to the point where several conventions are held annually around the world.
 The oldest convention is Pez-a-Mania, which has been held in Cleveland, Ohio, since 1991.

 Media

-Envision Media Arts are developing an animated film version of Pez with Cameron Fay writing a screenplay, Lee Nelson and David Buelow producing, and Gregg Rossen, Catherine Judit Kaehne, Brian Sawyer and Jonathan Hung executive producing the film.
+In 2015 Envision Media Arts started developing an animated film version of Pez with Cameron Fay writing a screenplay, Lee Nelson and David Buelow producing, and Gregg Rossen, Catherine Judit Kaehne, Brian Sawyer and Jonathan Hung executive producing the film.

 The Pez Card Game is an out-of-print multiplayer collectible card game based on Pez candy.
 The object of the game is to earn 25 points through playing cards with Pez flavours and dispensers.
 The core set contained 204 cards.

 In 2022 a documentary called The Pez Outlaw told the story of a rural farmer who made money smuggling foreign Pez dispensers into the United States.
 The film streamed on Netflix in 2023.

+A yellow duck Pez dispenser is very prominent throughout the events of the Apple TV original series Silo.